 I grew up in an era when kids left the house early in the morning, roamed the neighborhood on bikes and Big Wheels, and played sports for hours on end.
-We didn’t have cell phones and mom only cared that we were home for dinner.
-Fast forward to 2016 where parents know exactly where our kids are at all times.
-Kids carry phones with them and parents watch them like hawks.
+There were no helicopter parents.
+We didn’t have cell phones and Mom only cared that we were home for dinner.
+Fast forward to today, when parents know exactly where our kids are at all times.
+Kids carry phones with them and parents watch kids like hawks.
 We don’t let them wander (for good reasons) and we hit the panic button when we can’t get a hold of them.

-Julie Lythcott-Haims, a former Dean of Freshman at Stanford University, says that while the new generation of college students comes in with higher scores and grades, they also come in with fewer skills to make it on their own in college.
+Julie Lythcott-Haims, a former dean of freshman at Stanford University, says that while the new generation of college students comes in with higher scores and better grades, they also come in with fewer skills to make it on their own in college.
 In other words, they lack the social skills and street smarts to survive on their own.
-She blames the helicopter parent for the problems most college students face in life.
-Below are five ways to not be helicopter parents.
-Apply these to your life and your children will be better adjusted when they leave home.
+She blames the helicopter parent for the problems most college students face.
+Here are 5 ways to not be helicopter parents.
+Apply these and your children will be better adjusted when they leave home.

 1. Teach them basic life skills.

 A friend of mine created a list of 72 items he wants to cover before his children leave for college.
-When each of his children starts 7th grade, he knows he has 72 months before they leave.
-Each month he covers a basic life skill such as changing a tire, tying a tie, cooking or doing laundry.
+When each of his children starts seventh grade, he knows he has 72 months before they leave.
+Each month, he covers a basic life skill, such as changing a tire, tying a tie, cooking, or doing laundry.
 He includes his wife by spending time teaching his kids how to honor and respect women.

 2. Teach them how to interact face-to-face.